 Our easy recipe for a classic Vietnamese chicken salad – sometimes called a Vietnamese shredded chicken salad or a Vietnamese chicken and cabbage salad, as shredded cabbage is a key ingredient alongside the pulled poached chicken – makes goi ga bap cai or, more correctly, gỏi gà bắp cải, which literally means salad (gỏi) of chicken (gà) and cabbage (bắp cải).

-This Vietnamese chicken salad recipe makes one of the best Southeast Asian salads and one of the things I love most about Southeast Asian cuisines is the salads, so that’s saying something.
-There’s an infinite array of Southeast Asian salads eaten both as single bowl meals – som tam is the best example, although it’s also fab with grilled pork, fried chicken and satay skewers – and as one of a number of dishes making up a spread accompanying rice for a family meal.
+This Vietnamese chicken salad recipe makes one of the best Southeast Asian salads and one of the things I love most about Southeast Asian cuisines is salad.
+There’s an infinite array of Southeast Asian salads eaten both as single bowl meals (som tam, again) and as one of a number of dishes making up a spread accompanying rice for a family meal.

 The cuisines of Myanmar, Thailand, Cambodia, Laos and Vietnam all feature deliciously addictive salads and we’ve got loads of Southeast Asian salad recipes in our archives, but if you’re new to Southeast Asian salads, some of my favourites are this Shan tomato salad from Myanmar, this Thai grilled eggplant salad, this Cambodian pork and yam bean salad and banana flower salad, and this Vietnamese bitter melon salad.